 A hero image: A prominent trend that continues to increase in popularity is the use of a hero image.
 A hero image is one that’s visually striking and can form the foundation for a whole design.
 A single large image works particularly well on sites that use plenty of high-resolution images, such as food blogs.

-The header photographs directly relate to the content and gives a more in-depth view of the page.
+The header photographs directly relate to the content and give a more in-depth view of the page.

 A photo gallery or photo slideshow: If you have a site where you upload photos in quantities, organizing them in a photo gallery works well.